muratk5n/thirdwave/en/README.md

 ---

-Add to that the limited reserves of lithium the problem with battery electric approach becomes clearer.
-This approach was nothing but a fad triggered by few foolish administrations, faux genius jackoff CEOs, and deluded white-collar cuck media.
+Add to that the limited reserves of lithium, the problem with battery electric approach becomes clearer..
+This tech was nothing but a fad triggered by few uninformed administrations, faux genius jackoff CEOs, and mainstream media who is too fucking dumb to seperate the wheat from the chaff.

 "@GregKable